alexanderchoban/resume/Resume.md

 <br />

 **React Technical Lead**
-* Technical Lead for a team of six developing a ecommerce React UI
+* Technical Lead for a team of six developers building an ecommerce React UI
 * Developed modern React and Redux applications using container component design
 * Designed and created a component library for React applications
 * Led development and documentation of programming and testing standards
 * Partnered with UX team to create design patterns that fit accessibility and branding guidelines
-* Communicated team status and accomplishments to POs, team leads, and management
+* Communicated team status and accomplishments to POs, other team leads, and management
 * Performed code reviews of other developers' code

 **.NET Software Engineer**